 Position Summary: The Nature Museum is seeking a Part Time Educator, with a background in environmental science, ecology, environmental education, and/or youth development, to assist with the “Teenagers Exploring and Explaining Nature and Science” (TEENS) school year program.
 TEENS is an out-of-school time program that engages a cohort of 15-20 Chicago high school students in a detailed study of ecosystems found in the city’s parks, neighborhoods, and forest preserves.
 Youth contribute data to existing local, regional and global research projects, and develop their own research questions to investigate.
 TEENS participants learn how to perform a wide range of environmental science field and laboratory methods, investigate the living and non-living components of urban ecosystems, and participate in environmental stewardship activities such as habitat restoration.
 Students use global positioning system (GPS) enabled tablets to collect spatial data and geographic information systems (GIS) software to analyze data and create maps and other visualizations of project data.
 This position will assist with the planning, implementation and evaluation of TEENS school year program curriculum and mentor youth as they develop field-based research projects.

 Principle Roles and Responsibilities:

-- Support all regular functions and programming of the Education Department.
+- Support regular functions of the Education Department as necessary

-- Knowledge and ability to teach science, nature, and environmentally-based content to a diverse population of learners, especially teachers.
+- Knowledge of and ability to present general science, nature, and environmental education content to a diverse population of learners

 - Ability to organize and manage multiple projects and tasks at once.

-- Ability to communicate effectively with other educators, school administrators, outside partners, volunteers, and Museum staff.
+- Ability to communicate effectively and work collaboratively with other educators, outside partners, volunteers, and Museum staff.

-- Comfort handling live animals and non-living specimens.
+- Comfort handling live animals and preserved specimens.